cylc/cylc-doc/src/7-to-8/major-changes/config-changes.rst

 These will be highlighted upon ``cylc validate`` after renaming ``suite.rc`` to ``flow.cylc``.

+Because some workflows use includes which may not be switched on at the time of the initial ``cylc validate`` we have also provided a script, :ref:`cylc 728 <cylc_728_script>` to check for Cylc 7 syntax which may be deprecated.

 There are some examples below of how to upgrade:

 .. _7-to-8.graph_syntax: